yasirkula/UnityNativeGallery/Plugins/NativeGallery/README.txt

 //// Saving Media To Gallery/Photos ////

 // On Android, your images are saved at DCIM/album/filename.
 On iOS, the image will be saved in the corresponding album.
+// NOTE: Make sure that the filename parameter includes the file's extension, as well
 // IMPORTANT: NativeGallery will never overwrite existing media on the Gallery.
 If there is a name conflict, NativeGallery will ensure a unique filename.
 So don't put '{0}' in filename anymore (for new users, putting {0} in filename was recommended in order to ensure unique filenames in earlier versions, this is no longer necessary).
 // MediaSaveCallback takes a string parameter which stores an error string if something goes wrong while saving the image/video, or null if it is saved successfully
 NativeGallery.Permission NativeGallery.SaveImageToGallery( byte[] mediaBytes, string album, string filename, MediaSaveCallback callback = null );